-Once you understand the differences in expectations and motivations of millennials vs. baby boomers in the workplace, you can tailor your management style to drive productivity and engagement.
+Once you understand the differences in expectations and motivations of millennials vs. baby boomers in the workplace, you can tailor your management style to drive greater productivity and engagement.
 Now, let’s cover some of the core differences between millennials vs. baby boomers and tips for the effective management of employees in each group.

 Differences Between Millennials and Baby Boomers in the Workplace